The Chemical Marketplace Series – PFOAby Bill Chameides | June 15th, 2010

 Today’s subject is another halogenated compound (others covered include triclosan, PCBs and PBDEs): Perfluorooctanoic acid, also affectionately known as PFOA, is perfluorinated, meaning that it consists of a chain of carbon atoms with fluorine atoms attached.
 It’s sometimes called “C8” for short because of its eight carbons; its chemical formula is C8HF15O2.

 First synthesized in 3M labs in 1947, PFOA quickly became another “miracle” of modern chemical science.
-Within just a few years it was incorporated into the manufacture of fluoropolymers whose special abilities to resist water, oil stains, and fire helped make them a common component of clothing and furniture, including stain-resistant and non-stock coatings like Scotchgard, Teflon and Gore-Tex.
+Within just a few years it was incorporated into the manufacture of fluoropolymers whose special abilities to resist water, oil stains, and fire helped make them a common component of clothing and furniture, including stain-resistant and non-stick coatings like Scotchgard, Teflon and Gore-Tex.
 While PFOA is used to produce these everyday items, it’s not supposed to actually show up in the finished product.
 Unfortunately it often does.
 And from there to the environment and your body is just a hop and a skip.

 |The Chemical Marketplace|